Josh B. Wages

 Since 2009, Josh has had significant involvement in the cases relating to the pelvic repair mesh devices sold by C.R.
 Bard, Inc. which were transferred to the Southern District of West Virginia in 2010.

-In coordination with other law firms with whom we are working in this litigation, Josh prepared the motions seeking transfer of all federal cases involving the pelvic repair products sold by American Medical Systems, Boston Scientific, and Ethicon to the Southern District of West Virginia, which were granted in February 2012.
+In coordination with other law firms with whom we are working in this litigation, Josh prepared the motions seeking transfer of all federal cases involving the pelvic repair products sold by American Medical Systems, and Boston Scientific to the Southern District of West Virginia, which were granted in February 2012.
 Since then, three other MDLs have been transferred to Judge Goodwin involving three additional manufacturers (Coloplast, Cook and Neomedic).
-These seven MDLs have included more than 100,000 cases.
+These MDLs have included more than 100,000 cases.

 In addition to their pelvic and hernia mesh work, Josh and the firm also represent clients who have suffered injury from defective products and medical devices, including Inferior Vena Cava (IVC) filters and Johnson & Johnson talcum powder products.

-Outside of work, Josh enjoys spending time with his wife Christy and his daughters Sarah and Lucy, as well as cheering for the Georgia Bulldogs.
+Outside of work, Josh enjoys spending time with his wife and his daughters, as well as cheering for the Georgia Bulldogs.